Helpful Medications You Should Carry While Traveling

 Motion Sickness

-To avoid the discomforts of a sudden motion sickness, you should keep an antiemetic drug, such as prochlorperazine maleate (Stemetil) or ondansetron (Zofran), and a general pain killer, such as paracetamol, in your bag.
+To avoid the discomforts of a sudden motion sickness, you should keep an antiemetic drug, such as prochlorperazine maleate (Stemetil) or ondansetron (Zofran), and general pain killers like aspirin or paracetamol (↗️), in your bag.

 Food Poisoning